joomla/user-interface-text/A-Z.md

 ### Trademarked Name
 This should always be written with a capital letter unless the trademark is for lowercase eg iPhone.

+### Two Factor Authentication
+This should not be used.
+See Multi-factor Authentication.